wenwenmin/MACD/README.md

 ## Run MACD and other Baselines models
 After configuring the environment, download dataset4 from the Simulated_datasets in the data repository and place it into the Simulated_datasets folder.
-Then, Run `main.py`to start the process.
+Then, Run `main.py`to start the process.If you want to run other data, simply modify the file path.